hetong07/jekyll-theme-chirpy/_posts/2021-01-15-GPU-Scheduling.md

 ---

-# GPU Scheduling for ML workflow
+# GPU Scheduling for ML workload

-GPU scheduling topic is very popular in both acadamia and industry.
+GPU scheduling topic is very popular in both academia and industry.
 Previous focus is on distributed ML system, and key of those researches are the fact in ML training, the parameters do not require strong consistency.
 The solution is the Parameter server.
 Therefore, the key for scheduling multiple ML tasks within one cluster is also the ML properties.

 ## Workload properties